alabou/bcp-007-01/docs/Overview.md

 ### Multiplexed Flow Model

-Senders and Receivers of NDI flows SHALL be always represented as a mux, as NDI connections MAY contain multiple essences including video, audio and metadata.
+Senders and Receivers of NDI flows MUST be always represented as a mux, as NDI connections can contain multiple essences including video, audio and metadata.

 NDI flows MAY contain one or more elementary flows: